manuel-serrano/bigloo/doc/hash.md

             (string=? obj1 obj2))))
 ```

-The argument `hash` specifies an hashing function.
-It defaults to
+  * `hash`: specifies an hashing function.
+It defaults to `get-hashnumber`.
-`get-hashnumber`.
-The arguments `weak-keys`, `weak-data`,
+  * `weak`: might either be: `weak-keys`, `weak-data`, `weak-both`, or `open-string`.
+It
-and `weak-both` specify respectively whether the hash table should
+    specifies respectively whether the hash table should
-use weak pointers to store the keys and/or the data.
+    use weak pointers to store the keys and/or the data or if it should be an
+    open ended string table (see below).
 By default a
     hash table uses strong pointers for both keys and data.
-Each optional
-arguments `size`, `max-bucket-len`, `eqtest`, `hash`,
-`weak-keys`, and `weak-data` can be bound to the Bigloo value
-`#unspecified` which forces its default.

-The argument `max-length` specifies a maximum length (in number of
+  * `max-length`: specifies a maximum length (in number of
     buckets) for this hashtable.
 It defaults to `16384`.
 If during the
     execution, the hashtable tries to expand itself more than
     `max-length`, an exception is raised.
 This feature helps debugging
     incorrect hashtable uses because excessive expansion is generally the
     signs of an incorrect behavior.
 Excessive expansions, cause the
     garbage collector to crash at some point.
 This debugging feature can
     be disabled by specifying a negative max length, in which case, no check
     is performed at runtime.

-The argument `bucket-expansion` controls how `max-bucket-len` is
+  * `bucket-expansion`: controls how `max-bucket-len` is
     expanded each time the table grows.
 This is a floating point number that
     is a multiplicative coefficient.
 It defaults to `1.2`.

-The function `create-hashtable` is equivalent to `make-hashtable`
-but it uses a keyword interface.
-The keyword argument `weak` can either
-be `none`, `data`, or `keys`.
+Each optional arguments `size`, `max-bucket-len`, `eqtest`, `hash`,
+`weak-keys`, and `weak-data` can be bound to the Bigloo value
+`#unspecified` which forces its default.

+> [!NOTE]
+> Open-ended hashtables are significantly more efficient than any other sort of
+> hashtables but they can be used only for keys that are strings.
+As much as
+> possible, they should be prefered to all the other sort of hashtables.

 Predicates
 ----------